Service notice: Our website will be unavailable Thursday 5 August at 18:00 until Friday 6 August at 2:00.

 - block the provision of any financial service

-- report the match to the Minister for External Relations.
+- report the match to the Minister for External Relations and Financial Services.
 Where there is a requirement to make such a report, the relevant legislation will provide that such a disclosure is without prejudice to any duty of confidentiality or professional secrecy

 - informing a customer that they are, or appear to be, subject to sanctions does not necessarily constitute tipping-off.
 The names of sanctioned individuals are publically available